Abiben100/ADS1-Assignment-2/README.md

 INSTALLATION
 1. On your command terminal type
-2. pip install matplotlib pandas seaborn you should be able to install the necessary packages and a restart your kernal message pops up
+2. pip install matplotlib pandas seaborn you should be able to install the necessary packages and a restart your kernel message pops up

 NOTE:
-The pdf format of the report might not be rendered and viewed online but can be downloaded and viewed
+The pdf format of the report might not be rendered and viewed online but can be downloaded and viewed.